❌ No Paradigm¶

 their inception, flourishing, and collapse; and how there always has been a new paradigm waiting to substitute for the collapsed one.
 These stories do not, however, sufficiently emphasize a recurrent and ubiquitous phenomenon [...]
 This phenomenon is best described as the inertia of language.

 This inertia is both a symptom of paradigmatic stories, and the dynamic force behind their telling.
-It can be traced through facts like how the sun still "rises", even though we have known that it is the Earth's horizon which dips into dawn, and rises into darkness.
+It can be traced through facts like how the sun still "rises", even though we have known for hundreds of years that it is the Earth's horizon which dips into dawn, and rises into darkness.

 Due to this inertia, language stores and offers for communicative usage many remnants of many obsolete paradigms.